How to find out if you are a tax resident in Spain and what taxes you have to pay

 Tax residence is the condition in the eyes of the Tax Agency that a foreigner acquires when living for a prolonged period of time during the year in Spain and/or with economic interests in the country, a fact that will create the obligation to pay a series of taxes and pay taxes at certain percentages.

-Being classified as a tax resident or not has important consequences, since in many cases you will pay less taxes (they are different) and lower percentages if you are not a resident, so it can be an interesting alternative for many foreigners.
+Being classified as a tax resident in Spain has important tax consequences, in many cases you will pay less tax and lower percentages if you are a tax resident than if you are a non-resident, so it can be an interesting alternative for many impatriate foreigners.

 Discover all our services